JeffreyPalmer/Emacs-Configuration/README.md

+This is going to be a completely new configuration, using org-babel to document and compile the configuration.

+TODO: These instructions need to be updated, as well.

 This is just a github version of my emacs configuration, for my sanity. :)

 Uses [`use-package`][1] to manage package installation and